Context Is Crucial

 1 Corinthians 14:34

+Women should remain silent in the churches.
+They are not allowed to speak, but must be in submission, as the law says.
 Tim says that the letters become accessible only when we ignore their literary form.
 But when we honor that form, we can take account of all of the context, including content that is difficult to understand today.

-Audience Question and Response
+Audience Question And Response

 In part two (35:45–end), Tim and Jon answer audience questions on the conversation so far.